 Today, the custom of giving lucky money on the Lunar New Year is very popular in Asian countries such as Vietnam, China, Singapore, Japan, etc. The meaning of Li Xi is to wish everyone luck, health, and fortune.
-So, both the recipients and the givers of the red envelopes also receive good things in the new year.
+So, both the recipients and the givers also receive good things in the new year.

 The meaning of the lucky money envelope is not in the amount of money, but in the goodwill, the good meaning of the action.
 Li Xi is usually small amounts of money, including change and even money.

-The red envelope also symbolizes privacy, not wanting the recipient to have a comparison.
-Therefore, the recipients do not open the envelopes in front of the givers, which is a polite way.
+The red envelopes also symbolize luck and happiness, creating privacy when giving Li Xi, not wanting the recipient to have a comparison.
+Therefore, the recipients should not open the envelopes in front of the givers, which is a polite way.

 3. Giving lucky money in Vietnamese custom nowadays